schulle4u/yellow-extensions-schulle4u/readingtime/README.md

 <p align="center"><img src="readingtime-screenshot.png?raw=true" alt="Screenshot"></p>

+## How to install an extension

+[Download extension](https://github.com/datenstrom/yellow-extensions/raw/main/downloads/readingtime.zip) and copy ZIP file into your `system/extensions` folder.
+[Learn more about extensions](https://github.com/annaesvensson/yellow-update).

 ## How to show estimated reading time

 Create a `[readingtime]` shortcut.
 The following optional argument is available: